 - 3.1.
-The 2011 Section's default investment arrangement is the FRF, which is a blended fund which sits on the Mobius Life platform and is invested in a number of different underlying funds on the platform. - 3.2.
-The FRF is a unitised fund which aims to provide stable growth up to retirement while remaining suitable for members taking their retirement benefits in any form (i.e. cash, annuity purchase and drawdown).
-During the Scheme year, the FRF invested in the following range of diversified growth funds. - 3.2.1.
+Prior to 9 October 2020, the 2011 Section's default investment arrangement was the Footballers' Retirement Fund ("FRF"), a blended fund which sat on the Mobius Life platform invested in a number of different underlying funds on the platform. - 3.2.
+The FRF was a unitised fund which aimed to provide stable growth up to retirement while remaining suitable for members taking their retirement benefits in any form (i.e. cash, annuity purchase and drawdown.
+The FRF invested in the following range of diversified growth funds. - 3.2.1.
 Newton Real Return Fund - 3.2.2.
 Newton Global Dynamic Bond Fund - 3.2.3.
 Invesco Global Targeted Returns Fund - 3.2.4.
 Aviva Multi-Strategy Target Return Fund - 3.2.5.
 Standard Life GARS Fund - 3.2.6.
 Insight Broad Opportunities Fund